By Team EarPeace

 2012 Dirtbag Challenge entry.
 Photo: Bob Stokstad Photo

 As word of the event spread, curious onlookers started showing up to watch the awards ceremony, which turned into a happening complete with all the “Bs:” Beer, BBQ, Bands and Babes, which of course led to Burnouts and Bandages.
 All the noise, smoke and drunken ribaldry was confined to a particularly grungy and un-gentrified part of San Francisco, so the authorities never seemed to care, at least not until the event got too big to ignore.
 In recent years it’s been held in Oakland, where anything goes.
+(But anything goes does not apply to my hearing protection, even without wind noise, motorcycle earplugs are an important part of my motorcyle gear.)

 A few years into the ride, Poll noticed the entries were getting more elaborate, sillier and less ride-able, so he added a riding component to the event.
 At first it was just 50 miles, but since then it has grown to a multi-day tour going several hundred miles or more, and for the last few years, Poll decided to allow a $2000 budget and two months build time.
 Inflation?
 Or just to mix things up?
 Who cares?
 For a procrastinator like me, it made the event seem doable.